ziarno/restrict-mixin/README.md

             return !this.userId;
           },
           error: function (args) {
-            return new Meteor.Error(this.name + 'unauthorized', 'You must be logged in');
+            return new Meteor.Error(this.name + '.unauthorized', 'You must be logged in');
           }
         }
     ],